 Toronto’s theater scene is one of the largest in the English-speaking world, just after New York City and London.
 Most performances take place in the Entertainment District, many of them in landmark venues lovingly restored and managed by the Mirvish Theatre group.
 Take in an evening or matinee show at a vintage hall any time of the year, or plan a trip in the summer to experience a festival, featuring back to back 10 minute or one act plays on an outdoor stage.

 First Nations Food

 One of the best ways to connect with any culture is via food.
 First Nations food in Canada, includes locally sourced ingredients, such as elk, bison, maple, and salmon, as well as foods that grew out of interactions with traders and settlers, including bannock, a type of bread.
 Recent interest in defining a true Canadian cuisine has seen a small number of restaurants cropping up to offer Canadian aboriginal dishes.
-Tea N Bannock in Leslieville is one of the best in the city, along with Boralia in West Queen West, which offers a contemporary spin.
+Tea N Bannock in Leslieville is one of the best in the city.
 NishDish Merketeria is another great spot, previously a catering and mobile joint, which just opened a brick and mortar restaurant in the north of Palmerson-Little Italy.